 Organizational transformation specialist, graphic facilitator, personal transformational coach

 Chandra (she/her/they) uses the power of art and creativity to ignite transformative experiences for people and organizations.
 For over 20 years, she has worked with people committed to tackling pervasive social issues resulting from systems of oppression and violence.
 She specializes in facilitating people and groups with visualizing bold strategies for a just society, personal and collective liberation, and nourishing thriving ecosystems.
 Chandra and her collaborators at Visualizing Change facilitate environments that enable changemakers to visualize innovative solutions to problems and experiment with doable actions with enduring results.

 Drawing from early years of working with children and youth in alternative learning environments, Chandra has worked with many layers of social ecosystems – from local organizations to federal government agencies.
-She founded Visualizing Change in 2017 to help individuals and organizations explore personal and collective strategies for transforming toxic beliefs, behaviors, and structures rooted in white supremacy and patriarchy as it plays out and is reinforced within dominant culture.
+She founded Visualizing Change in 2017 to help individuals and organizations explore personal and collective strategies for transforming toxic beliefs, behaviors, and structures rooted in white supremacy, patriarchy and capitalism as it plays out and is reinforced within dominant culture.

 Chandra is a loving mother of a young son, who is nurtured and loved along with her dear life and business partner.
 In her free time, she loves hiking in the redwoods, gardening, making magical tinctures, and cooking dinner while watching Chopped.